athrael-soju/CopperAI/README.md

   NODE_ENV="dev"
   SERVER_PORT=5000 - Adjust as needed
   # OpenAI
+  OPENAI_ENABLED=true - Setting this to false will respond with a generic message.
+Used for testing.
   OPENAI_API_KEY="YOUR_API_KEY"
   OPENAI_API_MODEL="gpt-3.5-turbo"
   # Model Load Parameters
   DIRECTIVE_ENABLED=false
-  MODEL_DIRECTIVE="directive" Choose a directive from the list of directives in the backend/src/data folder
+  MODEL_DIRECTIVE="directive" - Choose a directive from the list of directives in the backend/src/data folder
   # Google Cloud TTS
   GOOGLE_CLOUD_TTS_LANGUAGE="en-US" - Adjust as needed
   GOOGLE_CLOUD_TTS_NAME="en-US-Neural2-J" - Adjust as needed